drinksandco/symfony-console-ui/README.md

 MERCURE_PUBLIC_URL=https://caddy/.well-known/mercure
 ```

-> Don't forget to set your absolute path with write read and write permissions for the queue dsn.
+> Do not forget to set your absolute path with write read and write permissions for the queue dsn.
 Also, double-check
 > the Mercure environment variables for host or port mismatches

 ```console